Buck Converter Simulation in Altium Designer

 After you’ve completed your buck converter circuit, you can access the schematic editor’s simulation tools in the new Simulation Dashboard feature in Altium Designer.
 You’ll need to complete the following steps to run a buck converter simulation for your circuit:

-- Define your voltage sources.
+- Define your voltage/current sources.
 Simply use the Simulation Sources.IntLib component library in the Components panel to access a range of simulation sources.
 You need to simulate a DC input (or rectified AC input) and a PWM source for switching the high-side transistor (see below for more information).

 - Place probes for desired measurements.
 The SPICE engine in Altium Designer will return current, power, and voltages for different nets and individual components.
 You can also place voltage, current, or power probes in your schematic to gather measurements on specific nodes or components.